StCost/blog/src/posts/003-third-post.md

-# My Third Blog Post
+# ✨ My Third Blessed Post

-This is the third and latest post on my blog, and I'm getting into a nice rhythm with writing and sharing my thoughts.
+This is the third and latest divine post on my blog, and I'm getting into a nice rhythm with writing and sharing my thoughts.

 ## Progress Update